-- Backpacks filled with essential items to children entering foster care
+- New backpacks filled with essential items for children entering foster care

 - Organize & run FREE clothing and donation centers for children in foster care.
 These donation centers are also open to children who have been reunified with birth families who are still in vulnerable situations❤

 - Provide support to foster and adoptive families via meals, services, support groups, baby formula/diapers, essential items

-- Provide free tickets to games, camps and family-friendly outings to help foster children connect and feel loved and a sense of belonging
+- Provide free tickets to games, camps and family-friendly outings to help foster children connect, feel loved, and give them a sense of belonging

-- Create professional videos for children who need adopting out of foster care to help them find their forever homes
+- Create professional videos for children who need adopting out of foster care to help them find their forever families

-- Help teens aging out of the foster care system to become successfull adults
+- Help teens aging out of the foster care system to become successful and independent adults